Refer Now

 Her husband couldn’t get out of bed or sit up unassisted, and Corinne was having trouble giving him baths and changing the bed linens.
 She had questions about providing proper care.
 Sometimes he didn’t want to eat.
 Was that because he was confused or not hungry?

 All Corinne hoped was that Jonathan was comfortable, happy, and safe.
-So, when a friend suggested she call in hospice care, she decided it was the right decision.
+So, when a friend suggested she call Samaritan hospice in South Jersey, she decided it was the right decision.

 What is End-Stage Dementia and How Long Does It Last?